An old but important lock

 The new lock is a link in the economically vital inland shipping connection between Liege, Antwerp and Paris.
 The long parades of lorries coming and going to the seaport continue to pass by.
 At the same time the new lock borders on the Dry Dock Park, a mix of recreational space and park and historical industrial heritage.
 The nautical college is located nearby and more and more old industrial buildings are in transition to become offices or residencies.

-In the design architects ZJA provided for the new Royers Lock extra attention is therefore paid to the combination of historical buildings and new to be built elements.
+In the design the architectural office ZJA provided for the new Royers Lock extra attention is therefore paid to the combination of historical buildings and new to be built elements.

 New and old